-Health Anchors Learning Network A UK-wide network for people responsible for, or interested in, anchors approaches to share ideas, knowledge and skills.
+Health Anchors Learning Network A UK-wide network for people responsible for, or interested in, anchor approaches to share ideas, knowledge and skills.

-- The Health Anchors Learning Network (HALN) aims to build knowledge, skills and expertise to maximise the NHS’ social, economic and environmental impact.
+- The Health Anchors Learning Network (HALN) aims to build knowledge, skills and expertise to maximise the NHS’s social, economic and environmental impact.

 What is an anchor institution?

 Anchor institutions are large public sector organisations which are rooted in place and connected to their communities, such as universities, local authorities, and hospitals.
 Anchors have significant assets and spending power and can consciously use these resources to benefit communities.

 The Health Foundation report Building healthier communities: The role of the NHS as an anchor institution showcases where NHS organisations are already implementing anchor practices and outlines opportunities for the NHS to make a difference on the wider determinants of health and reduce health inequalities.